Food safety, everyone’s responsibility, stakeholders say - Realnews Magazine

 “This is by carrying out sensitisation awareness to food handlers across the six geopolitical zones of the country.

-“We the regulators all come together to constitute the National Food Safety and Management Committee which is being domiciled in the Federal Ministry of Health.
+“We the regulators all come together to constitute the National Food Safety and Management Com

-“Our objective is basically to chart the way forward in ensuring a high level of food safety in the country,” she said.
-(NAN)